Public Administration (M.P.A.)

 • Study with public service professionals and professors who bring strong analysis and best practices to your learning

-• Start in the fall or spring and graduate in as little as 12 months (Executive MPA) or 16 months (MPA)
+• Start in the fall, spring, or summer and graduate in as little as 12 months (Executive MPA) or 16 months (MPA)

 • Choose your MPA Capstone Experience Track: Management and Leadership or Program Planning and Development